santojon/Deck-Shelves-API/README.md

 ## Version policy

-The `version` field on `DeckShelvesPublicAPI` bumps on every breaking change.
+The `version` field on `DeckShelvesPublicAPI` bumps on every breaking change (currently `4`).
 Consumers should check `api.version` if they need to gate on a specific surface revision.

-`HOST_API_VERSION` ("1.0.0") is also exported as a runtime check — the [shelves-loader](https://github.com/santojon/shelves-loader) standalone host targets the same string.

 ## Development